michaellaoudis/Github-Repo-Web-Scraper/READ-ME.md

 ## Description
 <hr>

+The `Github Repository Web Scraper` is a reconnaissance tool used to perform information gathering (passive foot-printing) on Github profiles' public repositories.
+A malicious attacker would find value in discovering sensitive information publicly stored by developers.
+Information disclosure of test credentials or cryptographic keys left in code could lead to escalated attacks against the victim.

+Having been given a target Github profile URL, this tool will recursively scrape every public folder and file in every repository for your desired file types and matching text.

+For example, let's say I wanted to search through repositories for only JavaScript files with lines containing the text "password".
+Rather than spending hours performing manually scanning, I would edit the dependency text files referenced below and execute the tool to retrieve the results in seconds.

 ## Dependencies
 <hr>

-1. Programming Language: `Python`
+1. Programming Language: `Python3`
+2. Browser: `Google Chrome`

-2. Install `Webdriver Manager`
+3. Install `Webdriver Manager`

-        pip install webdriver-manager
+        pip install webdriver_manager

-3. Install `Selenium`
+4. Install `Selenium`

         pip install selenium

-3. Text Files: `sensitive-keywords.txt`, `target-filetypes.txt`
+5. Text Files: `sensitive-keywords.txt`, `target-filetypes.txt`
-4. After storing the program files locally, in `github-web-scraper.py`, alter the variables `fileTypesFilePath` and `keywordsFilePath` to reflect where you stored the text files referenced in Dependencies (4)
+6. After storing the program files locally, in `github-web-scraper.py`, alter the variables `fileTypesFilePath` and `keywordsFilePath` to reflect where you stored the text files referenced in Dependencies (4)

-- Example:
+Example:

         fileTypesFilePath = 'D:\\Projects\\Python\\WebAppSec\\Github-Repo-Web-Scraper\\target-filetypes.txt'